DOI-ONRR/doi-extractives-data/_how-it-works/fossil-fuels.md

 selector: list
 ---

-> The United States is home to many different natural resources, including {{ "fossil fuel" | term_end }}, {{ "renewable energy" | term_end }}, and nonenergy mineral resources (such as gold, copper, and iron).
-Since the 19th century, natural resource extraction has been a major industry in the U.S., with fluctuations over time.
+> Fossil fuels are our main source of electricity, and the primary fuel for powering motor vehicles and heating homes.
+Fossil fuels are used to make many products.
+Through natural processes over hundreds of millions of years, plant and animal matter becomes energy resources in the form of oil, gas, and coal.
+While fossil fuels are abundant, they are not renewable.
 [Explore production data.]({{ site.baseurl }}/explore/#production)

 {% include selector.html %}

-## Fossil fuels

-Fossil fuels are our main source of electricity, and the primary fuel for powering motor vehicles and heating homes.
-Fossil fuel resources comprised approximately [80% of total U.S. energy consumption in 2015 (PDF)](http://www.eia.gov/totalenergy/data/monthly/pdf/mer.pdf) (nuclear energy comprised 9%, and renewable energy 11%).

-Besides creating energy, these natural resources are also used to make many products.
-For example, manufacturers use oil to make asphalt and coal to make steel.
-Through natural processes over hundreds of millions of years, plant and animal matter becomes energy resources in the form of oil, gas, and coal.
-While fossil fuels are abundant, they are not renewable.

 ### Oil